 © 2007 Clay County Flyers RC Club Inc

-A. Maintain a clean and organized facility for flying R/C model aircraft.
+A. Maintain a clean, organized, and safe facility for flying radio controlled (R/C) aircraft.

 B. Bring together people interested in building and flying R/C aircraft.

 D. Consistently promote awareness of AMA and club safety guidelines.